SUNY Adirondack Alumni Association

 March 26, 2014 - Nursing alumni gather to discuss the possible creation of a Nursing Alumni Group

 The SUNY Adirondack Foundation hosted a reception March 26 for all SUNY Adirondack Nursing Program alumni to discuss the creation of a Nursing Alumni Group.
 Sarah Ghent, Class of 1980, has taken up the cause and will coordinate the effort.

 Trish Kelly, Class of 2010; Sarah Ghent, Class of 1980; and SUNY Adirondack Health Sciences Division Chair Donna Healy discuss the creation of a Nursing Alumni Group.

 SUNY Adirondack Nursing Lab Coordinator Kathy Rittenhouse and Misty LaCross, Class of 2013, chat at the reception.

-Sarah Ghent, SUNY Adirondack Nursing Class of 1980: "You have a good solid nursing education, and the professors and students both have a profound interest in excelling."
+Interview with Sarah Ghent, SUNY Adirondack Nursing Class of 1980: "You have a good solid nursing education, and the professors and students both have a profound interest in excelling."